Segward/MacMemory/README.md

 # Usage

-I made a simple shell script that compiles and runs the example code.
+I made a build shell script that compiles the project into the build folder. <br/>
-First ensure the script has execute permissions: ` chmod +x run.sh ` then you can run the script with: ` ./run.sh `
+To give permission to the shell script use `chmod +x run.sh` and to build use `./build.sh`

 # Note